Raumberg/nocturne-dotfiles/README.md

 **TODO: Custom installation script is not ready by this commit.**
 - Neovim is not the part of the .files!
 - It is recommended to install [NvChad](https://github.com/NvChad/NvChad) because of its perfect compatibility.
+- To use .zsh theme you also need to install [p10k.zsh](https://github.com/romkatv/powerlevel10k)

 <!-- HOTKEYS -->
 ## 💻 Hotkeys